rsemeraro/PyPore/README.md

 ## Usage
 PyPore consists of the following three modules:
 - #### seqstats
-   Seqstats provides an interface to explore the information related to a dataset of Fast5 files and to, optionally, convert and gather them in FastQ data.
+   `Seqstats` provides an interface to explore the information related to a dataset of Fast5 files and to, optionally, convert and gather them in FastQ data.
 The basic syntax is:
     ```
     python pypore seqstats -i Files/Folder -l sample_label
     ```
-    By means of `--fastq` and `--threads_number` options, it is possible to activate the fastq generation and to use multiple process to speed up the analysis.
+    By means of `--fastq` and `--threads_number` options, it is possible to activate the fastq generation and to use multiple processors to speed up analysis.
     ```
     python pypore seqstats -i Files/Folder -l sample_label --threads_number 8 --fastq yes
     ```